 This post contains affiliate links.
 This means if you click the link and buy something, I may receive a percentage of sales at no extra cost to you.

-Supplies for a dresser makeover:
+Supply list for a dresser makeover:

 How to paint a dresser: